Normal Exhaustion? Or postnatal depression?

 relief, because it opens up the understanding that something can be done about it and the situation will get better!

-There are many different options for treating postnatal depression, which I will discuss in another post, but the most important thing is to talk to someone.
+There are many different options for treating postnatal depression, homeopathy being a great one, but the most important thing is to talk to someone.
 If you can't talk to anyone close to you, perhaps make contact with one of the organisations listed below, but don’t go through it alone, there are people who are happy to help, you just need to ask!